Ever Wonder How a Class Action Works? We Talked to an Expert to Find Out

 “It’s always going to be years,” Lieser said.
 “It’s just a matter of how many years.
 It’s a safe bet that it’s going to be anywhere from two years to 10 years or more in some cases.”

 Then, when a case is finally over, the large cash settlements cover much more than consumer payouts.

-The money must also cover attorney’s fees, which Lieser said normally hovers around one-third of the settlement, and the cost of informing members of the class that they’re owed money.
+The money from the class action settlement must also cover attorney’s fees, which Lieser said normally hovers around one-third of the settlement, and the cost of informing members of the class that they’re owed money.

 That means the bare-bones websites that go up so people can file electronic claims; any ad space purchased in newspapers, online or on TV; the pay for people on hand to answer questions from those trying to see if they qualify for a payout.
 All of that could come out of the settlement.